-Mr Richards and entourage: Mr Richards is a bit of a braggart, and will gladly engage the characters in hand-to-hand combat.
+Mr Richards: Mr Richards is a bit of a braggart, and will gladly engage the characters in hand-to-hand combat.
 If pushed he will try to bribe them.
 He will not attack first.

-If Mr Richards is forced to leave the warehouse, he will not be pleased.
-He has lost lots of money because of the characters' meddling, but he will not take further action against them unless they continue to investigate him.
+If Mr Richards can leave the warehouse, he will not be pleased.
+He has lost lots of money because of the characters' meddling, but he will not take further actions against the characters unless they continue to investigate him.
 He will then hire goons to scare them off.